alexardov/re-des/permaculture.md

 ## Learn More
 - [What is permaculture?](/what-is-permaculture/)

-## Organizations & Networks I was an active part of
+## Organizations & Networks Aless was an active part of

 - [Academia de Permacultura Íbera](https://academiapermaculturaibera.org/)
 - [Nordic Permaculture Academy](https://nordicpermacultureacademy.org/)